alexpolt/alexpolt.github.io/src/atomic-data.md

   at least one thread will always succeed).

-  Now to the problems that hunt lock-free programming.
-Here is a picture of a stack and two threads doing work.
+  **Now to the evils that hunt lock-free programming.** Here is a picture of a stack and two threads doing work.

  <center>![](images/The-ABA-Problem.png)</center>

-  The above illustration shows two major evils in the lock-free world: the ABA and lifetime management.
-Can you spot them?

 ###Evil Number One: the ABA